 To receive an email notice and complete instructions whenever it’s time to register for an audition, join the mailing list and check the box for auditions

-EARLY SHOWS – Tues – Thurs 6 to 8 PM, Fri & Sat 6:30 to 8:30 PM These shows usually consist of four writers taking turns trading songs for 2 hours.
-Generally the rounds are put together by one writer who invites the other three.
-There is no pay for the shows but performers are welcome to sell CD’s.
+EARLY SHOWS – Tues – Friday, 6:00 to 7:45 PM These shows usually consist of three writers taking turns trading songs for 2 hours.
+Generally the rounds are put together by one writer who invites the others.
+There is a $5 cover that pays the soundman and is then divided between the performers.

 BOOKING PROCEDURE To be considered for an early round, writers must begin by passing the audition for a Sunday writers night.
 Once they have played four Sundays they can ask to be considered for an early round.
-For the most part, writers must be able to assemble a four person round that will provide great music and will help fill the house.
-Touring artists who are performing professionally can bypass the live audition and mail a press kit marked “early shows” The Bluebird Cafe, 4104 Hillsboro Rd., Nashville TN 37215 or email firstname.lastname@example.org with an on-line press kit.
-The openings for these shows are extremely limited and in most cases touring artists will be recommended for a Sunday Writers Night.
-Writers can also get scheduled, whether or not they have passed the audition and played on Sundays, if they are invited by another writer to be part of a round.
+For the most part, writers must be able to assemble a three or four person round that will provide great music and will help fill the house.

 LATE SHOWS Mon thru Sat These shows are booked by the manager of the club, Erika Wollam-Nichols, email@example.com and they are reserved for multi-hit songwriters and touring acts with a large following.